-- enhance peer group interactions
+- enhance peer group interactions and team-based exploration

 - deepen conversations during career advising sessions